Jlz0011/MFRC/README.md

 # MFRC
-The paper has been submitted to TVC.
+The paper "Robust RGB-T Object Tracking via Multilevel Fusion and Motion-Cue-Based Correction" has been submitted to TVC.
 Code is coming soon.